Return to top

 Healthy potato salad with green onions and no eggs in a mixing bowl.

-• Optional: prevent potatoes from drying out.
-If the climate is dry where you are or you are concerned about the potatoes drying out as they cool, you can toss them in a tablespoon or two of apple cider vinegar or white wine vinegar after boiling.
+• Prevent potatoes from drying out (Optional): If the air is dry where you live, or you’re worried about the potatoes drying out, a quick toss in apple cider vinegar or white wine vinegar helps keep them moist and flavorful.

-• Use smaller potatoes if possible.
-They will cook faster and more evenly than larger potatoes and are therefore easier to cook whole.
-If all you can find are large potatoes, however, you can cut them into large chunks before boiling for a shorter cooking time.
+• Use smaller potatoes if possible: Smaller potatoes cook faster and more evenly, making them easier to work with.
+If I only have large potatoes, I cut them into big chunks before boiling to save time.

 📖 Variations